pyrddlgym-project/pyRDDLGym/docs/advanced.rst

 We cite several limitations of the current baseline JAX optimizer:

 * Not all operations have natural differentiable relaxations.
 Currently, the following are not supported:
-	* integer-valued functions such as round, floor, ceil
 	* nested fluents such as fluent1(fluent2(?p))
 	* distributions that are not naturally reparameterizable such as Poisson, Gamma and Beta
 * Some relaxations can accumulate a high error relative to their exact counterparts, particularly when stacking CPFs via the chain rule for long roll-out horizons
 * Some relaxations may not be mathematically consistent with one another
 	* no guarantees are provided about dichotomy of equality, e.g. a == b, a > b and a < b do not necessarily "sum" to one, but in many cases should be close
 	* if this is a concern, it is recommended to override some operations in ``ProductLogic`` to suit the user's needs
-* The parameter :math:`w` is fixed: support for annealing or otherwise modifying this value during optimization may be added in the future.
 * Termination conditions and state/action constraints are not considered in the optimization (but can be checked at test-time).

 The goal of the JAX optimizer was not to replicate the state-of-the-art, but to provide a simple baseline that can be easily built-on.